How much does a funeral cost in NSW? (2026 guide)

 NSW is the only Australian state with a mandatory pricing disclosure law.
 The Funeral Information Standard requires funeral directors to publish pricing on their websites.

-Despite the law, a 2022 IPART review found 35% of NSW providers were not complying with the disclosure requirement.
+Despite the law, a 2021 IPART review of the NSW funeral industry found around a third of NSW providers were not publishing any of the required funeral information at the time of the draft report.
 The standard has driven some improvement.
 White Lady Funerals now publishes pricing online in NSW, which it did not do before the regulation.
-But a third of the market still operates without public pricing even with a legal obligation.
+But a substantial share of the market still operates without public pricing even with a legal obligation.

 Fully transparent providers in NSW (itemised pricing published online): Bare Cremation, Salvos Funerals, Soncini Funerals, Lovell Meizer Funerals, Willed, Rosemary Funeral Services.